life-itself/web3/claims/is-better-payments.md

-# Is crypto providing faster payment rails or better remittance services?
+---
+title: Crypto will provide cheaper, faster payment and remittance services
+description: The claim being made here is that a) cheaper and faster payment and remittance services are desirable, b) crypto can provide this, and c) the benefits of this would outway any negative externalities.
+We find this claim to fail on points b) and c) and to therefore be false.
+category:
+  - claim: y
+  - featured: y
+  - interview: n
+  - deepdive: n
+claim:
+  - evaluation: NN
+  - confidence: HH

 ## Claim Steel-Manned

+### Subclaim 1: Crypto can provide payment and remittance services by virtue of fulfilling the fuctions of a currency.

+Payment systems and remittance services need to pay in something.
+That something must either be a [currency](../concepts/currency.md) (eg dollars) or a [commodity](../concepts/commodity.md) (eg cows).

+Crypto can provide payment systems and remittance services because it serves the three functions of a currency:
+1. It can be a unit of account in that it’s a standard and divisible unit of measurement of market value (i.e. it can be used to signal what something is worth).
+2. It can be a medium of exchange in that we can use it as an intermediary instrument to transact for goods and services.
+3. It can act as a [store of value](../concepts/store-of-value.md) in that it (at least ideally) retains its purchasing power over time, such that we can retrieve the value of our investment at a later date without making a significant loss.

+### Subclaim 2: Crypto can provide *better* payment rails and remittance services

-Crypto can provide us with better payment rails i.e. a better Visa, Stripe etc. These payment rails would have reduced friction and costs resulting in a cheaper, faster, more efficient service.
+Crypto can provide us with better payment rails - i.e. a better Visa, Stripe etc - and more efficient international remittances - I can send money abroad, eg from US dollars to Indian rupees using crypto.
+These blockchain-based payment rails would have reduced friction and costs resulting in a cheaper, faster, more efficient service.

-Blockchain-based payment rails can also facilitate faster, cheaper, and more efficient international remittances.
-People can send money abroad, eg from US dollars to Indian rupees using crypto.

 ## Examples of the claim being made

 [BLOCKDATA.
 ‘Blockchain Is Disrupting the $700 Billion Remittance Industry’.
 Medium (blog), 7 March 2019.](https://medium.com/@blockdata_tech/blockchain-is-disrupting-the-700-billion-remittance-industry-b79a01a95a10.)

 [CMT, Bill Miller IV, CFA.
 ‘The Value Investor’s Case for...
 Bitcoin?!’ _Miller Value Partners_ (blog), 8 September 2015:]([https://millervalue.com/a-value-investors-case-for-bitcoin/](https://millervalue.com/a-value-investors-case-for-bitcoin/)